-The ultimate food for Semana Santa in Seville is torrijas.
+The ultimate Semana Santa food is torrijas.
 These delicious treats are essentially Spain’s answer to French toast, bread soaked in honey, eggs, and white wine and lightly fried.
 Some of our favorite torrijas also have a dash of cinnamon.
 For the best torrijas in town, head to Confitería La Campana (Calle Sierpes, 1-3).
 But make sure and get your treats before processions start, as the official route of every procession passes right by the iconic bakery, making it impossible to access.

-Whilst not normally a problem in Seville, pick-pocketing does tend to be more prevalent in Semana Santa.
+While not normally a problem in Seville, pick-pocketing does tend to be more prevalent during Semana Santa.
 With so many people around, especially being so bunched together, it’s best to keep an extra close eye on your belongings.

-If you’re thinking of coming to Seville in Easter, get booking your accommodation now!
-Hotels and AirBnbs sell out months in advance, and many people have to find hotels in nearby towns and villages.
+If you’re thinking of spending Easter in Seville, plan ahead and book your accommodations early!
+Hotels and AirBnbs sell out months in advance, leaving many people looking for hotels in nearby towns and villages.

-Unfortunately, there is very limited entrance into the Cathedral and the Alcazar Palace during Semana Santa in Seville.
-With so many people around that central area, it’s an area many people avoid altogether.
-But, don’t miss out on other, quieter areas.
-It’s the perfect chance to see the beautiful parks of Seville, especially Parque Maria Luisa, home to the stunning Plaza de España.
+Unfortunately, there is very limited entrance into the Cathedral and the Alcázar Palace during Semana Santa.
+With so many people around the city’s historic center, it’s an area many people avoid altogether.
+But, don’t miss out on other quieter parts of the city.
+It’s the perfect chance to see the beautiful parks of Seville, especially Maria Luisa Park, home to the stunning Plaza de España.

-When the processions are in full flow, a typical two minute A to B journey can take hours.
+When the processions are out in the streets, a walk that took two minutes on a normal day can take hours and roads are often closed to cars.
 Check out the official routes and timetables beforehand to make sure you don’t get caught in the huge crowds if you’re trying to go somewhere.

-People will queue long in advance for a good spot near the Cathedral or in La Campana, where every procession passes and people often pay for reserved seating.
+People will queue long in advance for a good spot near the Cathedral or in La Campana bakery, where every procession passes and people often pay for reserved seating.
 With that in mind, trying to get a vantage point in those areas is all but impossible.

-If you want to see some processions and take in a great view, we suggest heading to the Isabel Bridge, Puente de Isabel II.
+If you want to see some processions and take in a great view, we suggest heading to the Puente de Isabel II.
 This bridge, connecting Seville and the Triana neighborhood, was for many years the only means of crossing the river.
-Brotherhoods have been using it for centuries to reach the Cathedral and seeing it at night during the Madrugá with the lights off, lit entirely by candles, is unforgettable.
+Brotherhoods have been using it for centuries to reach the Cathedral.
+Seeing it at night during the Madrugá, a famous parade the Thursday before Easter, with the lights off and lit entirely by candles is unforgettable.